Our Mental Health & Wellness Team

 Megan works with children, teens, adults, families and couples and is available for in-person or telehealth appointments.

-A former military spouse, Kristen spent a decade as a stay-at-home mother of three before returning to school to pursue her passion of helping others.
-Outside of the office, she can most often be found watching her children play sports, reading historical fiction, and attempting to master new allergy-friendly recipes in the kitchen.
-Kristen works with children, teens and adults.
+A former military spouse, Kristen spent a decade as a stay-at-home mother of three prior to returning to school to pursue her counseling degree.
+Outside of the office, Kristen can most often be found cheering on the sideline of a lacrosse or soccer field, watching reruns of The Office, and attempting to master new allergy-friendly recipes in the kitchen.

 Kimberly Airing, M.S., LGPC